WH: Insurrection Act One Possible Tool, Trump Focused on Nat'l Guard

 McEnany emphasized that the Constitution gave governors the police power to prevent violence and that the president wanted to see more governors utilize the full potential of their states’ National Guard resources.

-“Right now we’re looking on a focus on the National Guard, that’s where it currently stands,” she said, noting that the troops in the guard were local.
+“Right now we’re looking on a focus on the National Guard, that’s where it currently stands,” she said.

 The president scolded governors for failing their communities in a video conference call with them on Monday morning in the Situation Room of the White House.

+“I must tell you, it got so bad a few nights ago, the people wouldn’t have minded an occupying force, I wish we had an occupying force in there,” he said.

-McEnany criticized Michigan Gov. Gretchen Whitmer for complaining after the call that the president “viciously attacked” governors in that call.
+Several governors were deeply angered by the president’s advice, including Michigan Gov. Gretchen Whitmer who complained that the president “viciously attacked” governors in that call.

-“I do not know why Governor Whitmer would be dismayed at the president telling governors to do their jobs,” she said.
+“I do not know why Governor Whitmer would be dismayed at the president telling governors to do their jobs,” McEnany said.
 “It is their responsibility to police their streets.”

 She said President Trump encouraged governors to “dominate their streets” with police and troops in the National Guard.